C4 Logo Return to main site

 Screening Coverage By Age 35 and 45 Years (WHO Target)

-WHO 2030 target: 70% of women screened using a high-performance test (such as HPV) by 35 years of age and again by 45 years of age.^
+WHO 2030 target: 70% of women screened using a high-performance test (such as an HPV test) by 35 years of age and again by 45 years of age.^

-Status: By the end of 2021, nationally, 73.8% of women aged 35-39 years had been screened at least once with an HPV test and 69.5% of women aged 45-49 years had been screened at least twice (including at least once with an HPV test and one preceding cytology test within the previous 10 years, with at least two years spacing between the tests).
-Data are not yet available to report on this indicator for Indigenous women.
-In most areas of Australia, at least 70% of women aged 35-39 years had been screened at least once with an HPV test (exceptions were those living in areas that were inner regional or very remote or in the middle socioeconomic quintile), and several areas met the interim measure of 70% of women aged 45-49 years being screened at least twice (SA and ACT; women living in major cities; and women living in SES quintiles 2 and 5 (the second most and the least disadvantaged)).
+Status: By the end of 2023, nationally, 82.8% of women aged 35-39 years had been screened at least once with an HPV test and 79.8% of women aged 45-49 years had been screened at least twice (including at least once with an HPV test and one preceding cytology test within the previous 10 years, with at least two years spacing between the tests).
+Data are not yet available to report on this indicator by Aboriginal and Torres Strait Islander women.
+In all States and Territories of Australia considered in the report, at least 70% of women aged 35-39 years had been screened at least once with an HPV test.
+This proportion varied most by area-level Socio Economic Status (SES) (and, to a lesser extent, remoteness of residence).
+The interim measure of 70% of women aged 45-49 years being screened at least twice was also met in all of the areas considered in this report and varied most widely by area-level SES.

 ^ A high-performance test refers to a test with performance characteristics at least as good as an HPV test.